-- 4. The pollution or harmful alteration of groundwater in a groundwater reservoir by saltwater, other deleterious matter admitted from another stratum or from the surface of the ground; - 5.
+- 3. The escape of groundwater from a groundwater reservoir to any other reservoir or geologic strata that does not contain groundwater; - 4.
+The pollution or harmful alteration of groundwater in a groundwater reservoir by saltwater, other deleterious matter admitted from another stratum or from the surface of the ground; - 5.
 Willfully or negligently causing, suffering, or allowing groundwater to escape into any river, creek, natural watercourse, depression, lake, reservoir, drain, sewer, street, highway, road, or road ditch, or onto any land other than that of the owner of the well unless such discharge is authorized by permit, Rule or order issued by the Texas Commission on Environmental Quality under Chapter 26 of the Texas Water Code; - 6.
 Groundwater pumped for irrigation that escapes as irrigation tailwater onto land other than that of the owner of the well unless permission has been granted by the occupant of the land receiving the discharge; or - 7.
 For water produced from artesian well, "waste" has the meaning assigned by Section 11.025 of the Texas Water Code. - xx.
 "Water rights" means groundwater owned as provided for in Section 36.002 of the Texas Water Code and other applicable law.
 Within the context of these rules, a permit applicant's demonstration of a sufficient amount and "commitment" of water rights refers to the requirement that the permit applicant have an ownership or contractual interest in a sufficient amount of water rights within a certain radius of the well(s) identified in the permit application for the duration of the term of the requested permit. - yy.
 "Well" means any facility, device, or method used to withdraw groundwater from within the District. - zz.
 "Well operator" means the person who operates a well or a water distribution system supplied by a well. - aaa.
 "Well owner" means the person who holds a possessory interest in: (1) the land upon which a well is located or to be located, and who has authority to and who may lawfully produce groundwater from this land and/or (2) the well itself as long as this person has the authority to produce groundwater from the land on which the well is located, as evidenced by written documentation that establishes the consent of the landowner to this person's ownership and operation of the well. - bbb.
 "Withdraw" means the act of extracting or producing groundwater by pumping or some other method.